lyuzinmaxim/FPNPhUn/README.md

 # 5-th attempt

 Because good example of tricks in image-to-image nets are in segmentation nets, from [7] it's reasonable to use dilated (atrous) convolutions instead of any variants of pooling-conv-unpooling.
+Also it can be used in FPN module.
-Now i will compare net from 4-th attempt to this implementation on small dataset.
+Now i will compare net from ???-th attempt to this implementation on small dataset.

 # References
 1. Lin, Tsung-Yi, et al. "Feature pyramid networks for object detection."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.